git-college-of-surgery/git-commit-ectomy/docs/easy.md

 # tips for surgery

-**Pass the _relative path to the file_ to `git-forget-blob.sh`.**

-This is very important!!!

-The long one-liner in the ["Consult with your Doctor" section](#consult-with-your-doctor) will list the largest files in the repository, with the relative path to that file in the repository.

-If you pass it a filename without a path to the file, the script will most likely complain that the file could not be found.

-If you are running `git-forget-blob.sh` and the size of the `.git` folder is not going down, it may be because you are specifying an incorrect path to the files you are trying to remove.

 **Size up your patient before you start.**

 Use the one-liner in the ["Consult with your Doctor" section](#consult-with-your-doctor)